How to Google With a Bang!

 chrome://settings/searchEngines

-and add new search engines under “Site Search”. - Edit the search engine accordingly.
+and add a new site search under “Site Search”

-- Alternatively, if you want to use the site’s search engine, change the “URL with %s in place of query” to the site’s search query.
+- Alternatively, if you want to use the specific site’s search engine (like Reddit), change the “URL with %s in place of query” field to the site’s search query.
 E.g.

 https://www.reddit.com/search?q=%s

-to search using Reddit’s search instead. - You can even prepend
+to search using Reddit’s search engine instead - You can even prepend

 site:reddit.com/r/<subreddit>